 A little setup before the first day makes the whole year run smoother.

 - Pickup logistics.
-Add your caregiver to the school’s authorized pickup list, confirm where and when pickup happens, and agree on a backup plan for the days something runs late.
+Add your nanny to the school’s authorized pickup list, confirm where and when pickup happens, and agree on a backup plan for the days something runs late.

 - Homework.
-Set up a consistent spot and time for homework, and tell your caregiver how much help you want them to give, from light supervision to sitting alongside.
+Set up a consistent spot and time for homework, and tell your nanny how much help you want them to give, from light supervision to sitting alongside.

 - Activities and driving.
-Share the activity schedule, sort out carpool details, and agree on how you will handle gas or mileage if your caregiver drives.
+Share the activity schedule, sort out carpool details, and agree on how you’ll handle gas or mileage if your caregiver drives.

 - Communication.
-Decide how you want daily updates, whether that is a quick text, a shared note, or a check-in at handoff.
+Decide how you want daily updates, whether that’s a quick text, a shared note, or a check-in at handoff.

 - Backup plan.
-Line up a plan for sick days, school closures, and the afternoons your usual nanny is unavailable, so one gap does not derail your whole week.
+Line up a plan for sick days, school closures, and the afternoons your usual nanny is unavailable, so one gap doesn’t derail your whole week.

 Your back-to-school child care checklist